radovan994/midterm-project/README.md

 This project aims to figure how Machine Learning can be used to predict if someone is dead or alive based on certain features and metrics.

-### Data used is Seer Breast Cancer Data - Labeled from Kaggle.com
+### Data used is 'Seer Breast Cancer Data - Labeled' from Kaggle.com

 ---